 To address acute food crises, the international community, including Cordaid, is providing humanitarian assistance, albeit with increasing funding gaps.

 On a more systemic and sustainable level, smallholder farmers and local farming communities are the frontline food security workers of the world.
 They are the backbone of the global campaign against hunger.
-Supporting them is an important part of Cordaid’s resilience as well as our food and income programmes.
+Supporting them is an important part of Cordaid’s sustainable livelihoods programmes.
 In their efforts to adapt to climate change and to preserve and protect their environment.

 “Thanks to the plant nursery we can now produce plants to sell.
 This allows us to be self-sufficient.
 At the same time, we contribute to preserving the environment.
 We now know how to protect and preserve plants and trees for future generations while continuing to make a profit from them.”